-in increased revenue
+Cap on discount would result in increased revenue

-Cap on discount would result Changing state law to include a monthly cap on the amount of timely discounts eligible to be retained would significantly increase state and local revenues.
-For example, applying Arkansas's cap of \$1,000 per month (the largest cap of contiguous states) to Missouri would have resulted in approximately \$82.6 million in additional state and local sales tax revenue during fiscal year 2021, according to DOR data.
+Changing state law to include a monthly cap on the amount of timely discounts eligible to be retained would significantly increase state and local revenues.
+For example, Arkansas's timely discount rate is also 2 percent, but Arkansas has a cap of \$1,000 per month.
+Applying Arkansas's cap of \$1,000 per month (the largest cap of contiguous states) to Missouri would have resulted in approximately \$93.2 million in additional state and local sales tax revenue during fiscal year 2022.